-seqs must be a list of Sequence, Source, FillComputeSeq or FillRequestSeq sequences (any other container will raise LenaTypeError).
+seqs must be a list of Sequence, Source, FillComputeSeq or FillRequestSeq sequences.
 If seqs is empty, Split acts as an empty Sequence and yields all values it receives.

 bufsize is the size of the buffer for the input flow.
-If bufsize is None, whole input flow is materialized in the buffer. bufsize must be a natural number or None, otherwise LenaValueError is raised.
+If bufsize is None, whole input flow is materialized in the buffer. bufsize must be a natural number or None.

-copy\buf sets whether the buffer should be copied during run.
-This is important if different sequences can change input data and interfere with each other.
+copy_buf sets whether the buffer should be copied during run().
+This is important if different sequences can change input data and thus interfere with each other.

+Common type:

-Common type: If each sequence from seqs has a common type, Split creates methods corresponding to this type.
-For example, if each sequence is FillCompute, Split creates methods fill and compute and can be used as a FillCompute sequence. fill fills all its subsequences (with copies if copy\buf is True), and compute yields values from all sequences in turn (as would also do request or Source.\call\\).
+If each sequence from seqs has a common type, Split creates methods corresponding to this type.
+For example, if each sequence is FillCompute, Split creates methods fill and compute and can be used as a FillCompute sequence. fill fills all its subsequences (with copies if copy_buf is True), and compute yields values from all sequences in turn (as would also do request or Source.call).
+Common type is not implemented for Call element.